 - a.
 100-Year Flood.
 Means and refers to the "Base Flood" as defined herein below. - b.
 Accessory Structure.
 Means and refers to a structure, that may not qualify as a "building", located on the same parcel of property as the primary structure or building to be insured and the use of which is incidental and subordinate to the use of the principal structure or building.
-For example, open structures, such a carports, gazebos and picnic pavilions that do not have at least two rigid walls are not "buildings." - c.
+For example, open structures, such a carports, gazebos and picnic pavilions that do not have at least two rigid walls are not "buildings" and thus would be considered Accessory Structures. - c.
 Awareness Map.
-Means and refers to those floodplain maps produced by the Department of Water Resources of the State of California that initially identify flood hazard areas using approximate assessment procedures to map 100 year floodplains for both riverine and alluvial fan conditions.
+Means and refers to those floodplain maps produced by the Department of Water Resources of the State of California that initially identify flood hazard areas using approximate assessment procedures to map 100-year floodplains for both riverine and alluvial fan conditions.
 Such "awareness floodplains" will be shown simply as flood hazard areas without specific depth and other flood hazard data. - d.
 Base Flood.
 Means and refers to a flood which has a one percent (1%) chance of being equaled or exceeded in any given year (also called the "100-Year Flood").
 Base Flood is the term commonly used throughout this ordinance. - e.
 Base Flood Elevation (BFE).
 Means and refers to the elevation shown on the Flood Insurance Rate Map for Zones AE, AH, A1-30, VE and V1-V30, and those elevation determined by the County of Riverside for other special flood hazard areas that indicates the water surface elevation resulting from a flood that has a one percent (1%) or greater chance of being equaled or exceeded in any given year.

 - f.
 Basement.
 Means and refers to any area of a building having its floor subgrade (below ground level) on all sides. - g.
+Building Code.
+Means and refers to the latest edition of the California Residential Code (CRC), California Code of Regulations Title 24, Part 2.5, in effect at the time a building permit application is submitted. - h.
 CVWD.
-Means and refers to the Coachella Valley Water District, a special district created under California law. - h.
+Means and refers to the Coachella Valley Water District, a special district created under California law. - i.
 Colorado River Floodway Fringe.
-Means and refers to that area subject to inundation by floods of varying magnitudes generated from the Colorado River, up to and including the floodway flow, but which is not required for the safe conveyance of the floodway flow and is not included in the computation of the Colorado River Floodway base flood elevation. - i.
+Means and refers to that area subject to inundation by floods of varying magnitudes generated from the Colorado River, up to and including the floodway flow, but which is not required for the safe conveyance of the floodway flow and is not included in the computation of the Colorado River Floodway base flood elevation. - j.
 Contractor.
-Means and refers to a licensed General Contractor or professional construction estimator. - j.
+Means and refers to a licensed General Contractor or professional construction estimator. - k.
 Development.
-Means and refers to any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation, drilling operations, storage of equipment or materials. - k.
-Elevation Certificate (known as FEMA Form 086-0-33 expiring on July 31, 2015 or the latest version thereafter).
-Means and refers to a form used for recording the finished floor elevations and adjacent ground of a building. - 1.
+Means and refers to any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation, drilling operations, storage of equipment or materials. - Elevation Certificate (Known as FEMA Form 086-0-33 in effect as of March 1, 2018 or the latest version thereafter).
+Means and refers to a form used for recording the finished floor elevations and adjacent ground of a building. - m.
 Encroachment.
 Means and refers to activities or construction within the floodway including fill, new construction, substantial improvements, or other development.
 These activities are prohibited within the adopted regulatory floodway unless it has been demonstrated through hydrologic and hydraulic analyses that the proposed encroachments would not result in any increase in flood levels.